teju85/ml-glossary/src/_posts/2018-01-01-variational-inference.md

 aka: variational bayesian methods
 seealso: evidence-lower-bound
 ---
-VI another form of approximating the posterior distribution (or likelihood).
+VI another form of approximating the posterior distribution (or likelihood), but using a parametric distribution.
+Thus, it is computationally simpler but causes errors to linger around in the approximated final distribution.

 VI starts by approximating the true posterior $$P(Z | X)$$ with a simpler distribution $$Q(Z)$$ (eg: Gaussian) and then try to make this approximation